| | | | |

 HOW TO STORE LEFTOVERS.
 I recommend storing leftover guacamole in a small bowl or lidded container with plastic wrap or food wrap pressed to the surface.
 The less air exposure, the less oxidation (browning) will occur.
 The salsa will keep 3-4 days in an airtight container in the fridge.
 The slaw will continue to soften, so it works best eaten in 2-3 days.

 MAKE THEM MORE OR LESS SPICY.
 The mango salsa runs in the mild to medium category, depending on how spicy your jalapeños are.
 You really can’t tell how hot a jalapeño will be until you taste it, so I alway suggest starting small and adding from there.
-If your kids (or you!) don’t tolerate a lot of spice, skip the jalapeño and add a small pinch of chili powder or cumin to the salsa instead of minced jalapeño.
+If your kids (or you!) don’t tolerate a lot of spice, skip the jalapeño and add a small pinch of chili powder or ground cumin to the salsa instead of minced jalapeño.

 Print